-We are really excited about the new year ahead and are already well into the swing of things in terms 5 and 6!
+We are really excited about the new academic year ahead and are already well into the swing of things in term 1

 Concepts covered this term include:

-We will continue with the Times Table Challenge.
+We will issue the children with a Times Table Challenge book

 We hope that children can keep improving their speed and accuracy, as good times table knowledge underpins so many aspects of mathematics.
 Any help you can provide at home learning times tables and telling the time informally around home and when out and about would be greatly appreciated.

-Numeracy will be set online at www.mymaths.co.uk and your child will be able to select their weekly task by logging in with their unique password (details can be found in their homework book front cover.
+Numeracy will be set online at www.mymaths.co.uk and your child will be able to select their weekly task by logging in with their unique password (details of which can be found inside their homework book on the first page).

 Literacy involves the children making a choice about which homework they would like to do.
-The homework tasks for the next two terms can be found on the 'homework wall' inside their books and a digital copy can be found below.
+The homework tasks for the next two terms can be found on the 'homework wall' inside the front cover of their books and a digital copy can be found below.
 The children should choose one homework per week and date the one that they have chosen to do.
 Their work will then be given a score based on effort.
-There will be prizes for the children who's total scores are the best in class at the end of term 6!
-Please see below for the homework wall for terms 5 and 6.
+There will be prizes for the children who's total scores are the best in class at the end of term 2!
+Please see below for the homework wall for terms 1 and 2

 Your support in helping your child to develop their independence and return their homework book every week would be appreciated.
 We understand that this is not always possible especially if you have had a busy weekend.
 Please feel free to let us know via a brief note if this is the case.